 How do I know who my Program Advisor is?

-If you have already been assigned a Program Advisor, you can find their name listed in Degree Check.
+If you have already been assigned a Program Advisor, you can find their name listed in Navigate and Degree Check.
 If you do not have an assigned advisor yet, see the Program Advising pages for a list of degrees and advisors.
 Students are assigned by their last name to Program Advisors in each career cluster.